JeanBonheur01/PowerBI_Health_Care_P1/README.md

 - The new table was closed and applied for the next step (Data visualisation).

 NB!
 Since the tranformation & modeling phase is iterative, this step has been done several times when different changes were needed to correct our data or put it in a format that enables the visualizations goals.

+- Once the tranformed data is uploaded, in the modeling view, I ensure that the desired model/relationship created between the data (All_data and Mapping_Specialty) is correct.
+Finally, tables that will not be used are deleted or hidden from the report view to avoid any confusion.

+### Step4: Data Visualisation Blueprint